maxYurchenko/dndTools/README.md

 ```
 npm install
 ```
-To the entire project and copy everything to assets in Enonic.
+To build project and copy everything to assets in Enonic.
 ```
 gulp build
 ```